-5.3 Free and Bound Variables
+6.3 Free and Bound Variables

-With the introduction of \forall and \exists , we also have to think about the scope of a these quantifiers and whether a variable is free or bound.
+With the introduction of the quantifiers $\forall$ and $\exists$ , we also have to define the scope of quantifiers, i.e. whether a variable is quantified or whether it is free.
+We call quantified variables bound.